isomerpages/mlaw-corp/_covid19/06-I-faq-proceedings-before-determination.md

 * An Assessor’s determination is binding on all parties to the application.

 * Under the Act, an Assessor’s determination for one party to pay a sum of money to the other party may, with the leave of Court, be enforced in the same manner as a judgment or an order of the court.
+In this regard, please take note that the Small Claims Tribunal does **not** have the jurisdiction to hear an application for leave to enforce a determination, or an application to enforce a determination.
+Applications should be filed in the Magistrate's Court (for claims up to $60,000), District Court (for claims up to $250,000) or High Court (General Division) (for claims above $250,000).
 Please seek legal advice on how you may enforce the determination.

 * In addition, a person who, without reasonable excuse, fails to comply with an Assessor’s determination to pay a sum of money to the other party, is guilty of a criminal offence.